dfds/dojo/workshops/kafka-deep-dive/4/README.md

 }
 ```

+Place it in the Enablers directory.

 With this registry, we will be able to map an *EventName* to a specific class.
-Now we will map our *WorkshopUpdated* Class to the EventName "workshop_created".
+Now we will map our *WorkshopCreated* Class to the EventName "workshop_created".

 Open "Startup.cs" and find the *ConfigureServices* method.